Table of Contents

 Work with a Sports Medicine Specialist

-A sports medicine specialist can provide guidance on when and how to safely return to physical activity.
+A sports medicine specialist can guide you when and how to safely return to physical activity.
 Like your physical therapist, they can also recommend exercises and activities that will help you avoid re-injuring your ACL.

 Wear a Knee Brace